 Midterm and Final Exam (Lecture Exams): There will be TWO lecture exams this quarter: midterm (week 5) and final (week 10).
-To minimize the time constraint, you will be allowed 2.5 hrs and 3 hrs for the exams, respectively.
-Each exam will be available on CANVAS at 9 AM on the scheduled date and you may continue working on your Midterm exam during the lab time until the exam is due (there is no scheduled lab after the final exam); You will turn in in your work via CANVAS submission.
-Late submissions will not be considered for grading.
+Each exam is worth 100 pts; final exam is NOT cumulative.
+To minimize the time constraint, you will be allowed 2.5 hrs for the midterm and 3 hrs for the final exam (although you will likely not need that much time to complete each exam).
+Assuming inperson instruction after week 2, each exam will be administered in-person at 8AM in the lab.